 The show tends to heavily focus on sexual affairs and in particular, women seem to really enjoy their first time.
 Romanticizing actual events is the ingredient of most historical(ly inaccurate) shows.
 Actresses of Versailles were probably hired for their acting skills when it comes to faking orgasms since grimacing and expressing pain would have probably turned down audience.

 But, in reality, the royal reality was much more tedious.
 The dominating gender role attitudes and perceptions of sexuality did not expect women to experience sexual pleasure between the sheet9 10.
-Most importantly, women were usually not educated or even told what would happen to them in bed, which likely made the whole first-time experience rather unpleasant.
+Most importantly, women were usually not educated or even told what would happen to them in bed, which likely made the whole first-time experience less glamorous.

-Marital rape was tolerated, and most of the times culturally accepted, since, in popular mentalities, sex was seen as a wifely duty, something women owe to men, whom had the grant license for the sexual decision11.
+Most importantly, marital rape was rampant as it was tolerated, and most of the times culturally accepted, since, in popular mentalities, sex was seen as a wifely duty, something women owe to men, whom had the grant license for the sexual decision11.
 As for the King, his sexual entitlement was obviously greater and his mistresses were expected to be available whenever he needed them.
 But the Hollywood formula works much better at eliciting interest and emotions from the viewers if we are lured into the idea that every time they had sex, mistresses at the French court had a blast.

 The scourge of squandering public money on supposedly historical dramas which turn out to be nothing historical goes beyond the ethical debate whether such shows should stop existing.

 What is the key then, to get the merits of making an accurate historical drama, both entertaining and academically rigorous?
 Representing the past with careful verisimilitude while making a watchable TV show shouldn’t be that difficult.
 Some lesser-known drama series have succeeding in ensuring historical accuracy.
 For instance Band of brothers, Deadwood, Johns Adams or Hatfields and Mccoys.
-Others, such as Downtown abbey created a fictional storyline but took actual events of British history (like World War I, the decline of aristocracy, etc) and stayed faithful to the period about major details such as language, props and costumes, cutlery, social interactions between characters based on their social category…
+Others, such as Downtown abbey created a fictional storyline (as not to sell it as “historical fiction”) but took actual events of British history (like World War I, the decline of aristocracy, etc) and stayed faithful to the period about major details such as language, props and costumes, cutlery, social interactions between characters based on their social category…